Dadumoni/forward-neww/README.md

 - Fully automated (no user input required)
 - Handles rate limits automatically
 - Shows progress and statistics
+- Downloads from oldest to newest messages

 ## Deployment on Koyeb

+### Method 1: Using GitHub

 1. Fork this repository to your GitHub account